Tinkerforge/doc/en/source/Software/NetIO_Setup.rst

  echo "scale=2; 2168/100" | bc

-This command line prints ``21.68`` and requires a decent shell as typically available on Linux and Mac OS X, but not on Windows.
-So to do output formating like this requires to run ``tinkerforge listen`` on Linux or Mac OS X. Windows will work too, but you have to work around the limitations of its command prompt.
+This command line prints ``21.68`` and requires a decent shell as typically available on Linux and macOS, but not on Windows.
+So to do output formating like this requires to run ``tinkerforge listen`` on Linux or macOS.
+Windows will work too, but you have to work around the limitations of its command prompt.